adam-rocska/documentation/content/developer/tutorials/data_modules.rst

-    - Add a server action to the ``x_estate.property.offer`` model that sets the ``x_status`` field of an offer to ``Accepted`` and update the selling price and buyer of the property to which the offer is attached accordingly
+    - Add a server action to the ``x_estate.property.offer`` model that sets the ``x_status`` field of an offer to ``Accepted`` and update the selling price and buyer of the property to which the offer is attached accordingly.
+This action also marks all the other offers on the same property as ``Refused``.
     - Include a button in the embedded list view of offers that allows to execute this action

 Automation Rules